ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 especially useful since different projects might require different versions of OCaml.

-The best way to install OCaml is with opam.
+The best way to install OCaml is with opam, OCaml's pacakge manager.

-If you're new to the Command Line Interface (CLI), the code blocks (in black) show the required commands.
-Type each command after the prompt $, although it's often represented by a %, >, or another symbol on your local machine.
-Ensure you use the exact case and spacing shown, then hit return/enter at the end of every line.
-The text after # gives more information on the following commands.

 ### Installing opam